ranganathanlab/pySCA/docs/source/install.rst

 For those unfamiliar, to run commands in the terminal:

-1) Search for "terminal" in the laucher.
+1) Search for "terminal" in the launcher.
 2) Open the "Terminal" application.
-3) Type in a command into the termianl.
+3) Type in a command into the terminal.
 4) Hit ENTER.

 Repeat steps 3 and 4 for all the commands you need to run.